Lucy W. Abell: Death and legacy

 Abell died at home in Needham, Massachusetts on 3 December 1893 after a short illness, at the age of 85.
-Described in The Medical Current as 'one of the oldest women practitioners of homeopathy', an obituary in the New England Medical Gazette, published in January 1894, remembered her as 'long known and honored in Boston and elsewhere as one of the pioneers of homoeopathy, and of women in medicine'.
+Described in The Medical Current as 'one of the oldest women practitioners of homeopathy', an obituary in the New England Medical Gazette, published in January 1894, remembered her as 'long known and honored in Boston and elsewhere as one of the pioneers of homeopathy, and of women in medicine'.
 It went on to say that:Dr. Abell's conscientious devotion to her work, kind heart and shrewd good sense, made her much trusted and loved by a large circle of friends and patients.
 She will be sincerely mourned.